SolaceProducts/pubsubplus-azure-quickstart-template/README.md

 ![alt text](images/ha-cluster.png "HA Cluster Deployment")

-This is a 2 step process:
+This is a two step process:

 * Go to the Solace Developer portal and request a Solace Community edition VMR or Evaluation edition VMR.
-This process will return an email with a Download link.
-Do a right click "Copy Hyperlink" on the "Download the VMR for Docker" hyperlink.
-This URL link will be needed in the following section.
+This process will send you an email with a Download link.
+Right click "Copy Hyperlink" on the "Download the VMR for Docker" hyperlink.
+This URL will be needed in the following section.
 The link below will take you to the correct version of the VMR you require depending on whether you want a single instance or an HA Cluster.

 | COMMUNITY EDITION FOR SINGLE NODE | EVALUATION EDITION FOR HA CLUSTER
 | --- | --- |